Towards derived equivalence classification of the cluster-tilted algebras of Dynkin type D

 and invoking Proposition~\ref{p:collCartan}, we obtain the following. \begin{cor} Let $m \geq 1$.
 Then one can find $m+1$ distinct standard forms of cluster-tilted algebras of type $D_{6m+13}$ whose Cartan matrices define equivalent bilinear forms. \end{cor}

-\begin{remark} The smallest case occurs when $m=1$, giving a pair of cluster-tilted algebras of type $D_{19}$ whose Cartan matrices define equivalent bilinear forms but their derived equivalence is unknown.
-They correspond to the choice of $Q'=A_1$ and $Q''=A_2$ in Proposition~\ref{p:collCartan}. \end{remark}
+\begin{example} The smallest case occurs when $m=1$, giving a pair of cluster-tilted algebras of type $D_{19}$ whose Cartan matrices define equivalent bilinear forms but their derived equivalence is unknown.
+They correspond to the choice of $Q'=A_1$ and $Q''=A_2$ in Proposition~\ref{p:collCartan}. \end{example}

 In some of the remaining cases in Remark~\ref{rem:collpoly}, despite the collision of the associated polynomials, it is still possible to distinguish the standard forms by using the bilinear forms of their Cartan matrices, whereas in other cases this remains unsettled.
 We illustrate this by two examples.